 Powering What's Possible The Power that makes Great River Energy an industry leader is our employees.

 Great River Energy is seeking a Peaking Plant Operator Technician at the Lakefield Junction peaking plant in Trimont, MN.
-The peaking plant operator technician provides for the operation and overall maintenance of peaking generation plant equipment, monitors and operates the turbine/generators, balance of plant and all related power plant systems to assure safe and efficient plant operations, and provide overall maintenance of mechanical, electrical and other systems required to safely and efficiently operate plants.
+The peaking plant operator technician provides for the operation and overall maintenance of peaking generation plant equipment, monitors and operates the turbine/generators, balance of the plant and all related power plant systems to assure safe and efficient plant operations, and provide overall maintenance of mechanical, electrical and other systems required to safely and efficiently operate plants.

 •Provide overall maintenance of mechanical, electrical and other systems required to safely and efficiently operate plants. •Performs electrical and mechanical maintenance on the peaking generation and associated equipment, including maintenance and installation of mechanical, electrical and electronic equipment. •Maintains and operates continuous emissions monitoring systems to meet required uptime and accuracy limits per federal, state and local rules.
 Assists with reporting as required by regulatory agencies and management. •Perform general building maintenance including administration building, turbine/generator and auxiliary equipment enclosures, security systems, lighting and all other power plant supporting systems.
 Maintain plant grounds including access roads, lawn, fencing, snow removal, etc. as required. •Applies correct lock-out/tag-out procedures for isolating, switching, releasing, or restoring equipment to service to facilitate repairs, reduce risk of personal injury, and prevent damage to equipment.